sopherapps/nqlstore/README.md

 ## TODO

 - [ ] Implement dot notation for embedded documents and arrays (i.e. relationships in SQL)
-- [ ] Add regex search support for SQL (falling back to 'Like' queries in unsupported databases) and in redis
 - [ ] Merge all base Model and Field classes into one to allow definition of Models only once, regardless of underlying database technology
 - [ ] Add sort by field not just by entire record (accept `dict`s instead of `int` in the sort argument)